Reality-Dev/RealityKit-Collisions/README.md

 ```

+## More

 If anything is unclear, please [send me a tweet](https://twitter.com/gmj4k)

-If you see a way things can be done better please feel free to contribute by making a fork & pull request.
+Please feel free to contribute by making a fork & pull request.